Meet the suppliers: Wedding cakes

 A five-tier extravaganza

 “The most extravagant cake I’ve made was for a close friend.
 It was a five-tier cake cut in half and filled with flowers, like a flower wall.
 It was beautiful and I got so many comments about it.
 As she was a close friend she completely trusted my judgement.
 We didn’t sit down and have a consultation, she just left it in my hands.
-She knew I would put my heart and soul into it, like I do with all my cakes!”
+She knew I would put my heart and soul into it as I do with all my cakes!”

 A memorable bake